 Backwashing on the treatment system is performed every two or three days, depending on incoming levels of iron and manganese, total flow throughout the system and differential pressure.
 Backwashing occurs to remove the suspended solids that are accumulated in the vessels and to prevent hydraulic channeling.
 The PLC automatically determines when the treatment system needs a backwashing event.

 Installation was completed and the system was officially started up in 2008.
-The system processes 150,000 to 200,000 gal per day.
-Since operations began, the system has consistently removed iron and manganese to non-detect levels.
+Since operations began, the system has consistently removed iron and manganese to levels well below the EPA's maximum contaminant levels.
 Monitoring and periodic sampling of the system is performed by the site’s certified operator in accordance with the MDEQ permit.